-Everest College accepts international students.
+The Tysons Corner, Newport News, and Arlington campuses of Everest College accept international students.
 The College is approved by the Department of Homeland Security to issue I-20 Forms (certificate of eligibility) to accepted students who meet all Admissions and Financing criteria for their Associate of Science degree programs.
 Prospective international students must, therefore, be in possession of a visa that allows them to legally attend school.
 English language services (including instruction) are not available.
 Visa services are not available at Everest College.

 When foreign students apply for admission, official transcripts of completed secondary and applicable post-secondary credits are required with notarized translation.
 These transcripts must include specific dates of school attendance, courses taken during each year of attendance, and grades received for each course.
-Satisfactory evidence of successful mastery and command of the English language is required for all foreign students enrolling in any program.
-A TOEFL Score of 450 or its equivalent (133 computer based) is required for entry into an undergraduate degree program.
+Satisfactory evidence of successful mastery and command of the English language is required for all foreign students enrolling in any program by the following.